 To build student confidence and preparedness for the post-secondary world

-Students rotate through program clusters where they are exposed to more than 25 Holland College programs
+Students rotate through program clusters where they are exposed to a wide variety of Holland College programs.

 Students receive two high school credits and preferred status when applying to any Holland College program upon completion